 Levi & Korsinsky Notifies Shareholders Of Capri Holdings Limited(CPRI) Of A Class Action Lawsuit And An Upcoming Deadline

-Korsinsky, LLP notifies investors in Capri Holdings Limited ("Capri Holdings" or the "Company") (NYSE: CPRI ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+08, 2025 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Capri Holdings Limited ("Capri Holdings" or the "Company") (NYSE: CPRI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Capri Holdings investors who were adversely affected by alleged securities fraud between August 10, 2023 and October 24, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: